JulieDeveloper/RGB-to-HEX-Converter/README.md

 # RGB-to-HEX-Converter
-this is a fun project I built in the early days when I just start learning DOM manipulation.
-It allows users interactivly converting RGB and HEX color by controling the slider bar.
+- This is a fun project I built in the early days when I just start learning DOM manipulation
+- It allows users interactivly converting RGB and HEX color by controling the slider bar.
-The project was simply built with **HTML, CSS, vanilla JS**
+- The project was simply built with **HTML, CSS, vanilla JS**